What You’ll Learn

 - All calls to this assistant will trigger this email flow

-Step 3: Verify Assistant Configuration
+Step 3: Verify Assistant Variables

 - status: Boolean indicating call success

-- email: Customer email (ensure this is collected during calls)
+- email: Customer email address

 - Ensure